xzavyeradams/CMUCS-Collection/README.md

 ### A collection of things I made while taking CS 1 & 2

 *These are not formatted to be run using the desktop version of CMU Graphics.
-However, it wouldn't be hard to run them.
+However, it wouldn't be hard to format it and run them locally.
 All of the files have a link on the first line to run them in your browser.*

 ----
 *List*
 * **CMU Composer** - This was my final project.
 You can create very short sequences of "music" using CMU's CS2 package.
 This has bugs I couldn't work out before the due date unfortunately.
 This project features an advanced UI and a few UX elements I was pretty proud of.
 This is my magnum opus, albeit it being unfinished.
 I may go back and remake it, but I have little reason to at the current moment.
 I took inspiration from Ableton. (**375 lines!**)